 |Mrs. Amy Yenor||Athletic Director, Events Director||B.A., Business Communication, University of Wisconsin-Eau Claire.

-In 2000, we moved to Boise when my husband received a tenure position at Boise State.
-Shortly thereafter, our oldest child started kindergarten at The Ambrose School.
+Our oldest child started kindergarten at The Ambrose School.
 We now have two graduates and three children enrolled at the school.

 The Ambrose community is our family here in Boise and we have been blessed to be involved.
 Besides being the school's athletic director, I coordinate the major events at the school including Feed the Need, Christmas program, annual auction, and various other events.